zabbix/zabbix-docker/java-gateway/alpine/README.md

 ### `ZBX_PROPERTIES_FILE`

 Name of properties file.
 Can be used to set additional properties using a key-value format in such a way that they are not visible on a command line or to overwrite existing ones.
-Available since 5.2.3.

 ### `ZABBIX_OPTIONS`